regebro/how-to-diff-xml/talk.rst

     * -> And it was really hard to improve the matching, for reasons I'll come to later.

-    For these reasons I ended up scratching all of xmldiff, and writing a new library, which we after some discussion and deliberation decided to call
-    <fanfare> xmldiff!

 ----

 xmldiff (again!)